section-engineering-education/engineering-education/content/articles/spring-boot-recaptcha-v3/index.md

 ### Create a SpringBoot application using spring initializr
 Go to [Spring Initialzr](https://start.spring.io/) and generate a new project with dependency `Spring Web`, `Spring Security`, `Spring Data JPA`, `Thymeleaf`, `Spring Boot Dev Tools`, `MySQL Driver` and `Lombok`.

-Import the generated project into Intellij and ensure you have an active internet connection to download the dependencies from the remote central repository.
+Import the generated project into Intellij, ensure you have an active internet connection to download the dependencies from the remote central repository.

 ![Spring Initializr image](spring-initializr.png)

 ### Configure database connection properties
 Since we will not deploy the application to production, the database tables, and data will be automatically created during application initialization using `spring.jpa.hibernate.ddl-auto=create` property.

-The hibernate-generated SQL statements are displayed in the console, and we enable this by setting the `spring.jpa.show-sql` property.

 To ensure that we read the SQL statements easily, we can ensure they are formatted well by including the `spring.jpa.properties.hibernate.format_sql=true` property.